Drudge Report: Design

 The site's design has seen few changes since its debut in 1997.
 Drudge has experimented with temporary, relatively minor design tweaks, including using all black-and-white pictures for a period in August 2017 and using colored text for holidays instead of the standard black throughout the site's existence; in all cases, the basic layout remained consistent throughout its existence.
 It remains entirely written in unscripted HTML, with a mostly monochromatic color scheme of black boldface monospaced font text on a plain white background.
 The Drudge Report has been described by Cheryl Woodard, co-founder of PC, Macworld, PC World and Publish magazines, as "a big, haphazard mishmash of links and photos" and by Dan Rahmel as "popular despite a plain appearance".

 The Drudge Report website is simple and, according to Paul Armstrong of webwithoutwords.com, retro in feel.
 Jason Fried of Basecamp called it "one of the best designed sites on the web".
 It consists of a banner headline and a number of other selected headlines in three columns in monospaced font.
 Most link to an outside source, usually the online edition of a newspaper, which hosts the story.
 When no such source is available, either because the story is "developing", with little known details at the time, or is an exclusive scoop, a special page is created on the Drudge Report servers, which contains text and sometimes images.

 Stories on the site are ascribed different levels of importance, which Matt Drudge rates at his editorial discretion.
 The Report almost always holds one major story above the masthead logo, usually just one sentence hyperlinked to the most important story of the day.
 Other stories surrounding the main headline can be found in the upper left-hand side of the page and link to more specific articles dealing with aspects of the headline story.
 The standard story, either the headline or links below the logo, is written in black.

-The majority of stories are laid out in three columns beneath the masthead; at the bottom of each column are various links: newspapers and magazines in the left column, columnists in the middle column, and a collection of wire service links and miscellaneous links to archives, e-mail, site stats, and a box to submit anonymous tips at the right.
-"Weather Action," a static page of links to weather data; and "Quake Sheet," with earthquake monitoring, each have their own hosted page on the Drudge Report servers.
+The majority of stories are laid out in three columns beneath the masthead.
+At the bottom of each column are various links: newspapers and magazines in the left column, columnists in the middle column, and a collection of wire service links and miscellaneous links to archives, e-mail, site stats, and a box to submit anonymous tips at the right.
+"Weather Action," a static page of links to weather data, and "Quake Sheet," with earthquake monitoring, each have their own hosted page on the Drudge Report servers.
 The newest stories and those Drudge considers most important are in red, all under a single major headline in large bold type.
-For especially important breaking stories, especially if they are still emerging, Drudge places art of a flashing red light on the screen.
+For significant breaking stories, especially if they are still emerging, Drudge places art of a flashing red light on the screen.

 Although the site initially featured very few images, it is now usually illustrated with five or six photographs.
 Generally the images, like the linked headlines, are hotlinked from the servers of other news agencies.